cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## Program tools installation

-'BLFlashCommand' is integreated into 'bl_mcu_ask', there is no additional installation required.
+'BLFlashCommand' is already integreated into 'bl_mcu_ask', there is no additional installation required.

 'bflb-mcu-tool' is written in python, install it as: